Discover more at Beningbrough

 In the year that garden designer, Andy Sturgeon breathes new life into the landscape with enhanced planting and reimagined vistas, artist Laura Ellen Bacon brings the essence of the garden indoors with her striking, large-scale willow sculptures.
 Inspired by nature and rooted in place, Bacon’s flowing, organic forms transform Beningbrough Hall, capturing the movement and energy of the wild.

-In the Great Hall, woven willow sculptures will rise from black plinths - echoing lost statues and swaying as if shaped by time and memory and, in the Saloon Gallery, an oversized looping sculpture invites you to step inside, becoming part of the piece - an immersive reflection on nature’s resilience and our connection to the land.
+In the Great Hall, woven willow sculptures spill over the sides of the bases, suggesting nature untamed and wild.
+The shape creates movement like trees swaying in the wind.
+In the Saloon Gallery, an oversized looping sculpture invites you to step around all sides and get close to the piece - an immersive reflection on nature’s resilience and our connection to the land.

-Alongside these contemporary works, nine historic pieces from the National Trust collection - paintings, books, and sculpture - trace the eighteenth-century passion for wilderness gardens and their role as sensory retreats.
-The exhibition follows suit, filling the hall with the scent of fragrant willow and readings of specially commissioned poetry.
+Alongside these contemporary works, nine historic pieces from the National Trust collection trace the eighteenth-century passion for wilderness gardens and their role as sensory retreats.

-For those inspired to create, a new drawing studio invites you to put pen to paper, echoing Laura Ellen Bacon’s artistic process of responding to nature through sketching.
+For those inspired to get involved, artist Tanya Raabe-Webber has designed a new drawing studio.
+You're invited to pick up a pencil and join in with your contributions and sketches.
+Laura Ellen Bacon’s artistic process of responding to nature starts through sketching.
+What will you start?

 The late Mr Ian Reddihough, a proud Yorkshireman and avid supporter of Beningbrough Hall, has left a lasting gift in his will to support the conservation and care of this cherished place.